davenquinn/figment-ui/README.md

 ## CLI usage

-A simple UNIXy CLI is available by default:
+A simple command-line interface is available by
+default:

 ```
 > pdf-printer [opts] [--] <script> <out.pdf>